-This is not to say that men do not experience breathing difficulties and that women not experience increased perspiration during panic attacks.
+This is not to say that men do not experience breathing difficulties and that women do not experience increased perspiration during panic attacks.
 Both men and women can, and indeed do, experience both.

-Anxiety Treatment and Self Help
+Treatment and self-help

 If you have already had your anxiety diagnosed, you might be offered the following treatments.